-Birkirkara appealed for a penalty on the 7th minute when Jhonnattann Da Conceicao was floored inside the area but the referee waved play on.
+Birkirkara appealed for a penalty on the 7th minute when Jhonnattann Benites was floored inside the area but the referee waved play on.

 A volley by Fabian Zammit ended wide on the 21st minute.
 On the other side of the pitch, a shot for Hamrun ended wide.